django-tastypie/django-tastypie/docs/validation.rst

 ``save`` will never get called) and Tastypie will verify the ``data`` in the ``Bundle`` against the form.

+This class **DOES NOT** alter the data sent, only verifies it.
+If you want to alter the data, please use the ``CleanDataFormValidation`` class instead.

 .. warning::

     Data in the bundle must line up with the fieldnames in the ``Form``.
 If they